-In many of Kenya’s rural lands, wildlife and people coexist in a delicate, historical balance—sharing the resources that feed them as well as Kenya’s tourism and livestock economies.
+In many of Kenya’s rural communities, wildlife and people coexist —sharing the resources that feed them as well as Kenya’s tourism and livestock economies.
 Here, conservation endures when it also enables communities to secure peace, provide for their families, and reap the benefits that come from caring for shared resources.
-Across northern Kenya’s communal lands, NativeEnergy, The Nature Conservancy, and Northern Rangelands Trust (NRT) are piloting a carbon project that will not only create a sustainable, new income stream for people and community-led conservation efforts, it will also sequester greenhouse gases, make this vulnerable region more resilient to the impacts of climate change and protect wildlife habitat.
+Across northern Kenya’s communal lands, NativeEnergy, The Nature Conservancy, and Northern Rangelands Trust (NRT) are piloting a carbon project that will not only create a sustainable, new income stream for community-led conservation efforts, it will also sequester greenhouse gases, make this vulnerable region more resilient to the impacts of climate change, and protect wildlife habitat.
 This project is presenting a new solution to the challenges of overgrazing, tensions over scarce land, and frequent droughts by providing revenues to local communities to improve grazing practices.

 Reliable carbon funding enables pastoralists, who are dedicated to permanently protecting land in each individual conservancy or physical grassland area, to develop and implement strategic rotational grazing practices.
 Grazing “assistants” in each conservancy advise herders in the field and monitor results.
 These new grazing practices translate into healthier grass, greater root depth and increased soil carbon.
-This change is monitored every year, by analyzing satellite imagery of biomass and herd locations and measured every 8-10 years with physical soil samples to track and verify rangeland condition and change across the full project area over the 30 year project.
-This methodology for verifying soil carbon accruals tied to grazing practice changes is the first of its kind.
-It is a carbon methodology approved by Verra in 2015.
+This change is monitored every year by analyzing satellite imagery of biomass and herd locations and measured every 8-10 years with physical soil samples to track and verify rangeland condition and change across the full project area over the 30 year project.
+Approved by Verra in 2015, this methodology for verifying soil carbon accruals tied to grazing practice changes is the first of its kind.
 It allows NRT conservancies to model the amount of carbon stored in their grasslands annually with improved grazing practices and then reward pastoralists for improving the ultimate source of their livelihood, soil.
 After-cost revenues from carbon credits will enable communities to invest in infrastructure, education, health programs and other community-identified priority projects.

 Impacts & Benefits